mycordaapp/registry/README.md

 // fails - what type of Square.
 GreenSquare or ASquare? val square = reg.get(Square::class.java)

-// fails - there are no Triangles enSquare, GreenCircle or just a plain old GreenThing?
-val greenThing = reg.get(Triangle::class.java)
+// fails - there are 2 classes with GreenThing in their hierarchy val greenThing = reg.get(GreenThing::class.java)

 // fails - no Triangle stored in the repo val triangle = reg.get(Triangle::class.java)